 Medical Clearance from Health Services

 Contact the Schact Center for Health and Wellness directly for instructions at 413-585-2806.
 You should initiate the process as soon as it is practical.
-The Administrative Board will not consider your request for readmission without health clearance if required.
+The Administrative Board will not finalize your request for readmission without health clearance if required.

 Deadlines for Health Clearance